Jet Frontman Nic Cester Has Released A New Recording With The Help Of People In Iso And We Rate It

 Eyes On The Horizon is from Nic's 2017 solo debut, Sugar Rush, listen here

-Nic has been busy with his brother Chris's supergroup, The Jaded Hearts Club on their new release a cover of Marvin Gaye's This Love Starved Heart of Mine, on Triple M now.
+Nic has been busy with his brother Chris's supergroup, The Jaded Hearts Club on their new release a cover of Marvin Gaye's This Love Starved Heart of Mine.

 Get your copy here